okuvshynov/MMLU-Pro/README.md

 ## Experiment setup

-This is an experimental fork to understand the inference-time tradeoff between thinking time and quality for LLM models with thinking like Qwen3.
+This is an experimental fork to understand the inference-time tradeoff between thinking time and quality for LLM models like Qwen3.

 Intuition: rather than disabling thinking with ```/nothink``` or somehow tuning model, we can manually adjust the logit value for ```</think>```.
-This way, we'll nudge model to stop 'thinking' and produce the final, user-visible output, without hardcoding the limit/budget and still allow to think when it's really worth it.
+This way, we'll nudge model to stop 'thinking' and produce the final, user-visible output, without hardcoding the limit/budget and still allow to think when it's worth it.

 Tweaking the value of this bias, we can achieve different tradeoffs between thinking time and quality.

+TL;DR - it is very rare that we end up thinking 'a little less'.
+Instead, tweaking logit bias results in either same amount of thinking as in control version or no thinking at all.
+Different values for logit bias result in getting immediate `</think>` for more questions.

 Setup:
 * Use [MMLU-Pro benchmark](https://github.com/TIGER-AI-Lab/MMLU-Pro).
 As of Jun 6, only psychology section is complete